Xilinx/Vitis_Accel_Examples/hello_world/details.md

 This example a simple hello world example to explain the Host and Kernel code structure.
 Here a simple `vadd` kernel is used to explain the same.

-Vitis kernel must have one and only one s_axilite interface which will be used by host application to configure the kernel.
+Vitis kernel can have one s_axilite interface which will be used by host application to configure the kernel.
 Here `bundle=control` is defined which is s_axilite interface and associated with all the arguments (in1, in2, out_r and size). control interface must also be associated with `return`.

 ```c++
 void vadd(const unsigned int *in1,